CaseyRo/casey.berlin/pages/contact.md

 > The thought processes we go through as human beings, are things we rarely capture - but contain all the value.
 Especially in the digital domain.

+You'll find different means to contact me elsewhere on this page, please use them.

 In case you have general questions, feel free to post them here as a comment.